-Use Life View to show how an embroidery exported from the project will look.
-Use Life View time when you want to see the design with no objects selected in 3D with real-world perspective, and when you want to see the effects of glow in the dark and solar reactive threads.
+Use Life View (a) to show how an embroidery exported from the project will look.
+Use Life View (b) at any time when you want to see the design with no objects selected in 3D with real-world perspective, and when you want to see the effects of glow in the dark and solar reactive threads.
 Zoom in to see detail, and move and rotate the embroidery in a three-dimensional view.